United States Triumphal Arch

-Duncan G. Stroik, an architectural professor at the University of Notre Dame, noted after being appointed in 2019 to the United States Commission on Fine Arts by President Donald Trump, that the traffic circle should have something in the middle of it.
-As a gateway to Washington, DC, the large traffic circle should have something that "would be very noteworthy — and it should be beautiful”.
-He said that the America’s 250th anniversary presented an opportunity that could be fulfilled by a triumphal arch.
+The arch has been referred to by some media as the "Arc de Trump" (a play on "Arc de Triomphe").

+Concept

-In an April 2025 article titled "Washington Needs an Arch", in the conservative publication The American Mind, art critic Catesby Leigh detailed the impact that an arch would have on the axis of monuments on the National Mall.
-Leigh also observed that Washington D.C. is the "only major Western capital without a monumental arch."
+In an April 2025 article titled "Washington Needs an Arch", in the conservative publication The American Mind, art critic Catesby Leigh wrote about the visual effect that an arch would have on the axis of monuments on the National Mall.
+Leigh noted that Washington D.C. is the "only major Western capital without a monumental arch".

+In an October 10, 2025, Washington Post article titled "Trump eyes a triumphal arch to mark America's 250th anniversary", Duncan G. Stroik, an architectural professor at the University of Notre Dame and former appointee to the United States Commission of Fine Arts, said that Memorial Circle was "underutilized" and said he "would want it to be a monument that is architecturally sophisticated, but also something that speaks to everyone."